UPPS 02.06.03 - Excused Absence Policy Related to University-Sponsored Events

 UPPS No. 02.06.03

-- The purpose of this policy is to provide guidelines for students to receive excused absences from instructors when students are unable to attend classes because they are involved in official university-sponsored functions.
-Please see UPPS No. 05.06.03, Student Travel, for more information.
+- The purpose of this policy is to provide guidelines for students to receive excused absences from instructors when students are unable to attend classes because they are involved in official Texas State University-sponsored functions (see UPPS No. 05.06.03, Student Travel, for more information).
 Students absent for active military service should contact the Veterans Affairs at Texas State, and reference AA/PPS No. 02.02.20, Schedule Changes, Drops, and Withdrawals, Section 09., for more information.

 DEFINITIONS AND EXPECTATIONS

-An official university-sponsored event is a function that occurs under the sponsorship of any university academic, administrative, athletic department, unit, center or institute and is generally university-funded.
+An official university-sponsored event is a function that occurs under the sponsorship of any university academic, administrative, athletic department, unit, center, or institute and is generally university-funded.
 The function should offer a forum for the development of student academic or leadership skills; provide an educational opportunity; provide a venue in which the reputation of the institution will be enhanced; or serve as an officially-sponsored athletic (i.e., the National Collegiate Athletic Association) event.
-Examples of official university functions include participation in athletic competitions; attendance as an official student organization representative at statewide leadership or development conferences; participation in scholarly conferences and workshops; participation in official creative or scholarly competitions as a representative of Texas State or a Texas State department or organization; and participation in university-sponsored trips for performing groups, including, but not limited to, the band, Strutters, sports clubs, Student Government, and vocal music ensembles.
-Please see UPPS No. 05.06.03, Student Travel, Section 02. for a definition of a university-sponsored student travel event;
+Examples of official university functions include participation in athletic competitions; attendance as an official student organization representative at statewide leadership or development conferences; participation in scholarly conferences and workshops; participation in official creative or scholarly competitions as a representative of Texas State or a Texas State department or organization; and participation in university-sponsored trips for performing groups, including, but not limited to, the band, Strutters, sports clubs, Student Government, and vocal music ensembles (see UPPS No. 05.06.03, Student Travel, Section 02. for a definition of a university-sanctioned student travel event).

 The sponsor who requests approval for an excused absence must be a full-time university employee.

 An excused absence is an absence for which a student is:

 not penalized by the instructor for being absent from class; and